We're Going on a Bear Hunt

-We're Going on a Bear Hunt is a 1989 children's picture book written by Michael Rosen and illustrated by Helen Oxenbury.
+We're Going on a Bear Hunt is a British 1989 children's picture book written by Michael Rosen and illustrated by Helen Oxenbury.
 It has won numerous awards and was the subject of a Guinness World Record for "Largest Reading Lesson" with a book-reading attended by 1,500 children, and an additional 30,000 listeners online, in 2014.

 Plot and design

-A family of four children (plus a baby sister and their dog), are going out to hunt a bear.
-They travel through grass (Long wavy grass), a river (Deep, cold river), mud (Thick oozy mud), a forest (A big dark forest) and a snowstorm (A swirling whirling snowstorm) before coming face to face with a bear in a cave (A narrow gloomy cave).
-This meeting causes panic and the children are told by a bird to start running back home, across all the obstacles (see obstacle phrases below), chased by the bear.
-Finally, the children return to home and lock the bear out of their house.
-After the bear retreats, leaving the children safe.
-The children hide under a duvet and saying: "We're not going on a bear hunt again!" (see below).
+A family of five children (plus their dog), are going out to hunt a bear.
+They travel through long wavy grass, a deep cold river, thick oozy mud, a big dark forest and a swirling whirling snowstorm before coming face to face with a bear in a narrow gloomy cave.
+This meeting causes panic and the children start running back home, across all the obstacles, chased by the bear.
+Finally, the children return to their home and lock the bear out of their house.
+The bear retreats, leaving the children safe.
+The children hide under a duvet and say: "We're not going on a bear hunt again!".
 At the end of the book, the bear is pictured trudging disconsolately on a beach at night, the same beach that is shown on a sunny day as the frontispiece.
-Most of the illustrations were painted in watercolor.
-However, the six pictures of the family facing each new hazard are black and white drawings.
+Most of the illustrations were painted in watercolour.
+However, the six pictures of the family facing each new hazard are black and white charcoal drawings.

 At each obstacle is an onomatopoeic description.
 Before each obstacle the children chant the refrain:

 followed by (while crossing the obstacles):

 At the end of the bear hunt, they (now safe from the bear at home), conclude with this line: